 Chronic Viral Hepatitis

 Worldwide, the most common risk factor for liver cancer is chronic infection with the hepatitis B virus.
 Chronic viral hepatitis infections (hepatitis B and hepatitis C) cause at least 80% of all liver cancers.
-In the United States, the leading cause is chronic hepatitis C virus infections because of the greater number of Americans infected with this virus.
-Chronic infections, however, with hepatitis B or C are responsible for making liver cancer the most common cancer in many parts of the world.
+In the United States, the leading cause is chronic hepatitis C virus infection because of the greater number of Americans infected with this virus.
+Globally, however, chronic infections with hepatitis B or C are responsible for making liver cancer the most common cancer in many parts of the world.

-More than 50% of all liver cancers could be prevented with increased use of the hepatitis B vaccine and better treatments for chronic hepatitis B and curative treatments for hepatitis C infections.
+More than 50% of all liver cancers could be prevented with increased use of the hepatitis B vaccine, better treatments for chronic hepatitis B, and curative treatments for hepatitis C infections.

 Hepatitis B Infections

 The hepatitis B virus is classified by the International Agency for Research on Cancer as a known cancer-causing virus in humans because of the strong link between chronic hepatitis B infection and liver cancer.
 People chronically infected with hepatitis B are 100 times more likely to develop liver cancer than uninfected people because the virus directly and repeatedly attacks the liver.
 These attacks over time can lead to increasing liver damage, cirrhosis (scarring of the liver), and ultimately, liver cancer.

-Among people chronically infected with hepatitis B, the risk of developing liver cancer increases as a person gets older or if they have been diagnosed with cirrhosis.
+Among people chronically infected with hepatitis B, the risk of developing liver cancer increases as they get older or if they have been diagnosed with cirrhosis.
 Additional risk factors for liver cancer include a family history of liver cancer, persistence of high hepatitis B DNA levels, and co-infection with HIV or hepatitis C or D.

 Although liver cancer most often occurs in the presence of cirrhosis, individuals with chronic hepatitis B infection can develop liver cancer without having cirrhosis.
 This is why regular liver cancer screening is so important (see Who Should Be Screened).